eirikh1996/MovecraftPlotsquared/README.md

 3. run the server

 # Current features
-- Prevents craft movement outside plots in plotworlds (can be bypassed with permission node ´´´mps.move.bypassrestrictions´´´
+- Prevents craft movement outside plots in plotworlds (can be bypassed with permission node *mps.move.bypassrestrictions*

 # Planned features